pultar/ase/doc/ase/calculators/kim.rst

     $ pip install kimpy

-The calling format for the KIM calculator follows.
+The interface of the KIM calculator is as follows.

+.. autofunction:: ase.calculators.kim.KIM

 Example
 -------